What is Kumamoto Castle?

 1. Josaien

-A tourist facility near Kumamoto Castle where you can enjoy Kumamoto's cuisine and souvenirs.
-Dishes and sweets made with local specialties are a must-try.
+A tourist facility near Kumamoto Castle where you can enjoy Kumamoto’s gourmet food and souvenirs.

-A Japanese garden in Kumamoto City, where you can enjoy beautiful scenery and a serene atmosphere.
+A Japanese garden in Kumamoto City where you can enjoy beautiful scenery and a tranquil atmosphere.

 A historic shrine where you can experience Kumamoto’s culture and traditions.

-- Recommended Visit Period: Spring (cherry blossom season) and autumn (foliage season) are particularly popular.
+- Best times to visit: Spring (cherry blossom season) and autumn (fall foliage) are especially popular.

-- Notes: Access to some parts of the main keep may be restricted, so please check the official website for the latest information.
+- Note: Some areas inside the main keep may have restricted access.
+Please check the official website for the latest information.

 Frequently Asked Questions

-A: Some areas are wheelchair accessible.
-It is recommended to contact the facility in advance.
+A: Some areas are barrier-free.
+We recommend contacting the facility in advance.

-Q: Can I take photos at Kumamoto Castle?
+Q: Can I take photographs at Kumamoto Castle?

-Kumamoto Castle is an attractive tourist destination that embodies both historical value and the symbol of reconstruction.
-Be sure to visit and experience the culture and history of Kumamoto!
+Kumamoto Castle is an attractive destination that combines historical value with the spirit of reconstruction.
+Please visit and experience Kumamoto’s culture and history for yourself!